Breaker Morant: Legacy

 Mrs. Carel Smit, whose church deacon husband had also been murdered in the Eight Boers Case, received £100, plus an additional £100 for each of her children.

 The two daughters of Roelf van Staden, whose father and two brothers had been murdered in the Three Boers Case, received £200 each.

 Leach also writes, "After the war, the total number of identified White victims of the Bushveldt Carbineers and the British Army's Intelligence Department was pegged at 22.
 Local research has subsequently revealed at least 36 known victims, both Black and White."

-Even so, the Australian government was so resentful of the executions of Morant and Handcock that they insisted that no Australians be court-martialled by the British military during World War I.
+Even so, the Australian government was so resentful over the executions of Morant and Handcock that they insisted that no Australian soldiers be court-martialled by the British military during World War I. This change in policy is partly credited for no Australian deserters being executed during the First World War.

+The graves of Morant and Handcock were left unattended for many years, but after the release of Bruce Beresford's movie it became a popular place of pilgrimage for Australian tourists.
+During June 1998, the Australian Government spent $1,500 refurbishing the gravesite with a new concrete slab.
+The marble cross which stood over the grave had been vandalised, as had many other gravestones nearby.

+The South African Government also erected a series of monuments to mark the locations of some of the incidents, including that of the nighttime battle at Duivelskloof, and the site of the mass grave of the four Afrikaners and four Dutch schoolteachers who were shot on Lt.
+Morant's orders during "The Eight Boers Case".

 According to historian Charles Leach, "During the 2002 Anglo-Boer War Centenary Celebrations, an extremely well planned and presented reenactment of the Court-Martial was produced in Pietersburg.
 The organizing committee comprising a team of historians and enthusiasts was headed by Prof. Louis Changuinon.
 Many descendants of the actual victims were present at the 'hearing', which took place at the Pietersburg Club, a block away from the house where the actual trial was held.
 At that part of the hearing when witnesses were called to testify in the Heese case, an element of surprise occurred when Prof. Malie Smuts, granddaughter of Reverend Heese stepped forward and presented items that had been recovered from her grandfather's cart by the British military and returned to the Heese family after the war.
 These items were a small shotgun, a Bible, and a fob watch."